 Unlike house facades, these long low walls can be washed with light.
 There are enough nearby dark surroundings to ensure a nighttime feeling.
 Select flood lights (and position them) to use as much of the projected light as possible (without spilling too much light into the sky).
-Go to products.
+Recommended product.

 - Garden Beds

 Stake-mounted spotlights are not well suited to illuminate garden beds or low-lying plant material.
 Instead, use small flood lights to illuminate these plant regions.
 Position the lights so they do not put hot spots on individual plants.
-Go to products.
+Recommended product.

 - Bushes and Small Trees

 Flood lights are ideal for these plants.
 The lights can be positioned fairly near the plant’s base without creating a hot spot.
-Go to products.
+Recommended product.

 - Stands of Multiple Trees

 When you want to illuminate a stand of several trees or a line of trees, use a few powerful flood lights instead of many spotlights.
 This greatly reduces the number of fixtures needed.
 Note, this is a good technique for trees along the back or sides of a property; not good for trees in in the midst of a yard – since these powerful floods may create a glare problem for residents and guests.
-Go to products.
+Recommended product.

 - Other Landscape Regions

 For other regions, such as sitting areas, decks, patios or lawn areas, use flood lights mounted from above – but only when very wide coverage is needed.
 Be sure to mount them at an angle greater than 45º from horizontal, and at a height greater than 20 ft.
-Go to products.
+Recommended product.

 VOLT® flood lights are good replacements for typical wall mounted security lights.
 The energy consumption will be much less, and you can select models with lower light levels.
-In addition to our 12v and 120V models, this category includes solar security lights.
-Go to products.
+In addition to our 12v and 120V models, this category includes solar security lighting.
+Recommended product.

 - Commercial Use – Signs, Facades, Public Areas

 VOLT® produces flood lights in both low voltage (12V) and line voltage (120V).
 Both types are suitable for commercial applications such as illuminating signs, facades, and public use areas.
 Other popular lights for commercial use include wall packs and solar security lights.
-Go to products.
+Recommended 12V products and recommended 120V products.